lake-wg/authz/draft-ietf-lake-authz.md

 * TH_2 is internal EDHOC state, and it is being passed around in VREQ.
 Is this an issue?
 Note that TH_2 is simply H( G_U, H_message_1 ), which is all public information.

+In the reverse flow, Voucher_Info is confidentiality and integrity protected, while Voucher is also authenticated.
+These properties are inherited from EDHOC message_2 and message_3.
+This is a higher level of protection than with the regular flow.

 # Optimization Strategies {#optimization-strat}

 When ELA is used for zero-touch enrollment, U normally has little to no knowledge of the available V's.